-"Invest in a brighter future"
+"Invest in a positive future"

 Triodos Bank is one of the world's leading sustainable banks.
 It has been operating in the UK since 1995.
-All of the investment types Triodos offers - from impact funds to direct investment and offers via the Triodos crowdfunding platform - are working for social, environmental or cultural change.
+All of the investment types Triodos offers - from impact investment funds to offers via the Triodos crowdfunding platform - are working for social, environmental or cultural change.

 They are completely transparent about all investments, so you can see that your money is working for people and planet.
-You can view a complete list of companies in the impact funds, or you can select an organisation you'd like to support with direct crowdfunding investment.
+You can view a complete list of companies in the impact funds, or you can select an organisation you'd like to support with a crowdfunding investment.
 Either way, by investing through Triodos you'll join a strong and growing community of people and organisations working for a more sustainable future.

-The Triodos impact funds invest in stock market listed companies that are providing solutions to sustainability challenges.
-Invest in them directly or via the tax-efficient Triodos Stocks & Shares ISA.
-The funds are managed by Triodos Investment Management, which is part of Triodos Bank.
+The Triodos impact funds invest in companies that are providing solutions to sustainability challenges.
+The Triodos impact funds are also available via the tax efficient Triodos Stocks & Shares ISA.
+The funds are managed by Triodos Investment Management, who are part of Triodos Bank.

-Typical rates of return: The Triodos impact funds 5-year cumulative returns are 61 per cent for the Triodos Sustainable Equity Fund and 45 per cent for the Triodos Sustainable Pioneer Fund (as of January 2019 assuming income is reinvested).
+Typical rates of return: The Triodos impact funds' 5-year cumulative returns are 69 per cent for the Triodos Global Equities Impact Fund and 84 per cent for the Triodos Pioneer Impact Fund (as of September 2020 assuming income is reinvested).
 See website for latest performance.
+Typical rates of returns on crowdfunding offers are between 4 and 8%.
+Past performance is not a guide to future returns.

-Minimum opening amount: impact funds invest from £1,000.
-Crowdfunding from £50 upwards depending on the bond offer.
+Minimum opening amount: Invest from £1,000 in the Impact Investing Funds.
+Crowdfunding investments start from £50 - £100, depending on the bond offer.